-Older contracts may already specify use of originally published
+Older contracts may specify use of originally published

 indexes, particularly since this was recommended by BLS in the

-accordance with guideline (7) recommending that the latest
+accordance with guidelines (7) and (8), recommending that the latest

 available version of index data be used.
 In addition, BLS does

-not generally maintain

-records for originally-published indexes.
+not maintain database records for originally published indexes.
 As a result,

-no official

-rebased versions of such originally published indexes may exist.
+no official versions of such originally published indexes are readily available.

 (9) Define the mechanics of price adjustment.

-is to have the base price changed by the same percentage as that
+is to have the base price changed by the same percentage as the

 Base price ..................................................... $1,000